ozlevka/ops-exercise/deploy/README.md

 * For overview options of deploy please run:`./deploy.py -h|--help`
 * File already executable if you clone library from github
 * If you copy deploy file from url please run `chmod +x deploy.py`
+* docker-compose.yml and deploy.py should be in same directory.
+* docker-compose and docker latest versions should be preinstalled on test machine